Save some tax green by going greener at home

 The energy efficient upgrades will also help in a couple of months when we're dealing with the area's usual streaks of triple-digit heat.

-And thanks to some tax law changes last year, we'll be able to get a bit of help from Uncle Sam to pay part of the energy upgrades.
+And thanks to some tax law changes in 2022, we'll be able to get a bit of help from Uncle Sam to pay part of the energy upgrades.

 Long history of residential tax breaks: Tax benefits for making energy-efficient improvements to personal residences have been around for a while.
 They started in the early 1980s, but got a major boost in 2005 with the enactment that year of the Energy Policy Act.
 I'm pretty sure lawmakers chose the act's name so the acronym would be EPA.